barnardrc/dadbot/README.md

 ![Static screenshot of UI](assets/ui_shot.png)

+4. Monitor the bot's activity by checking the console output or by viewing the detailed logs saved in the `logs/` directory
-4. To stop the bot, press Q, then press Exit on the UI or close the terminal window.
+5. To stop the bot, press Q, then press Exit on the UI or close the terminal window.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.